 Not only does the court make important decisions on policy, but the upcoming lifetime appointment comes at a rare moment when the ideological makeup of the court hangs in the balance.

 "The Supreme Court should always be more of an election issue, because the appointment of federal justices is the most lasting legacy of any president," says Ilya Shapiro, Senior Fellow in Constitutional Studies at the Cato Institute.

 "This year we have the unique occurrence of a Supreme Court justice's death during the election year."

-Since Scalia's death, the remaining eight justices have been evenly divided between four liberal justices and four conservative justices.
+After Scalia's death, the remaining eight justices are evenly divided between four liberal justices and four conservative justices.